 But it is the paperwork which causes most anguish.
 Foreign property sales were illegal in former Yugoslavia.
 Sales were infrequent, and properties were simply handed down (and divided) from father to sons to grandsons.

 In order to avoid inheritance tax, none of this was done officially.
-And go Great Grandfather idea, who passed away in 1923, was still on the title document in 2004 when British buyers with a fistful of euros turned up to buy the ruined goatshed.
+And so the Great Grandfather Ante, who passed away in 1923, was still on the title document in 2004 when British buyers with a fistful of euros turned up to buy the ruined goatshed.

 And so the story begins…

-The good news in 2019 is that the situation is MUCH improved on the crazy days of 2004.
+The good news these days is that the situation is MUCH improved on the crazy days of 2004.
 The industry is much more regulated and there is a LOT much property for sale which has no ownership issues at all.

 But back in 2004…